jfasch/jfasch-home/trainings/material/soup/linux/hardware/w1/topic.rst

    dtparam=i2c_arm=on

-Reboot and verify all is well.
+Reboot and verify that all is well.

 .. code-block:: console
    :caption: I2C platform driver loaded?